cerebral-legacy/cerebral-website/app/markdown/inferno.md

-This module provides first-class component support to [Inferno](https://github.com/trueadm/inferno) in regards to [Cerebral](http://www.cerebraljs.com/)'s controller and its state model.
-Inferno is extremely performant, providing faster initalisation and UI updates many of the other libraries out there (such as React or Snabbdom).
+This module provides first-class component support to [Inferno](https://github.com/trueadm/inferno).
+With Cerebral and Inferno, you can easily create great UI components with minimal boilerplate, which is great for those who hate wiring up several levels of components to other libraries.
+Furthermore, Inferno is an extremely performant UI library, providing much faster DOM performance compared to many of the other libraries out there (such as React, Mihtril and Snabbdom).

-Furthermore, it has a [JSX Babel Plugin](https://github.com/trueadm/babel-plugin-inferno) for easy consumption of JSX code.

 ### Install
 `npm install cerebral-view-inferno`

 To use JSX syntax you also need Babel with the `babel-plugin-inferno` package.
+This [JSX Babel Plugin](https://github.com/trueadm/babel-plugin-inferno) allows for easy consumption of JSX code within Inferno applications (completely optional though).

 `npm install babel-plugin-inferno`